 But there are gadgets out there which won’t simply be another time-suck that take up all your snoozing time.
 Getting those eight recommended hours can often be a battle and it’s important to arm yourself with the right artillery.

-Normally this would involve buying a new mattress, high quality bed sheets, and an orthopaedic pillow, but technology could also come to the rescue in this situation.
-So let’s take a look at five gadgets which will help you sleep better and easier.
+Normally this would involve buying a new mattress, high-quality bed sheets, and an orthopaedic pillow, but technology could also come to the rescue in this situation.
+So let’s take a look at five gadgets that will help you sleep better and easier.

 1. Lark in the Dark Sleep Monitor

 In the same way a personal trainer helps you in the gym and a nutritionist will aid you in the kitchen, an electronic sleep monitor can be your best friend and coach when bed time comes.
 Lark in the Dark takes the smart band approach to improving your sleep by tracking your nightly movements before waking you up with a gentle vibration that’s not as harsh as your regular phone alarm.